umutseven92/TheVileBunch/README.md

-# Frontier Strain (Working Title)
+# The Vile Bunch (Frontier Strain)

 ## Overview

-Frontier Strain is a local & multiplayer arena action game, set in the Wild West also known as the  American Frontier.
+The Vile Bunch is a local & multiplayer arena action game, set in the Wild West, also known as the American Frontier.
 Four players fight to the death, using guns, swords and even their fists, with unique, different characters.

 ##Story